 I am no stranger to First Person Shooters (FPS).
 In the late 90s, I played Quake 3 Arena, Unreal Tournament, and Soldier of Fortune on the Sega Dreamcast.
 Half-Life, Counter Strike, Postal 2, Call of Duty Modern Warfare, and Modern Warfare 2 on the PC.
 But, I have never heard or played Special Force (blame it on my lack of presence in computer shops and cyber cafes, and I believe I was addicted to Sony PSP at the time), a game that is actually quite popular among pinoy gamers in late 2000s.
 Then it disappeared in the gaming scene and is now making a comeback.
-The return was first teased at the E-Sports and Gaming Summit.
+The return was first teased at this year’s E-Sports and Gaming Summit.
 To know more about the game, I accepted an invitation by PlayPark Philippines for the Special Force Press Conference last November 8 and I learned a lot of things about the game and PlayPark’s plans in promoting it.

 Due to my lack of experience in the anticipation of Makati traffic and routes, I arrived at PlayPark’s office at 17:41.
 Though I missed some information, I did make it on time for the Q & A portion.